NingmengLemon/BiliTools-Remake/README.md

 # BiliTools-Remake

-A simple utility to download media on Bilibili, the successor(?) of [BiliTools](https://github.com/NingmengLemon/BiliTools).
+A simple utility to download media from Bilibili, the successor(?) of [BiliTools](https://github.com/NingmengLemon/BiliTools).
 Both of them are self-use-oriented.

 > ~~Actually just a nerd's self-entertaining toy lol.~~